Experience Napatree

 Join Us For:

-Saturday Morning Walks:
+Saturday Natural History Walks:

 Beginning mid-June and continuing every Saturday morning at 9:00 AM until Labor Day weekend, join us for free guided walks on Napatree that are customized to the interests of our participants.
 Whether you want to learn about the history of Napatree before the 1938 hurricane that wiped out 39 homes or why Napatree is a Globally Important Bird Area (as designated by the National Audubon Society), our naturalists will show you that there is always something new on the beach!
 Saturday walks begin at the entrance to Napatree next to the cabanas and the Misquamicut Beach Club.